donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 However, the inverse trigonometric function just gives one value from multiple candidate solutions.
 For example $sin(x) = sin(\pi - x)$.

-Every possible angular value of t for solving $f(t) = 0$ needs to be checked and the least positive value must be selected.
+Every possible angular value of t for solving $f(t) = 0$ needs to be checked and the least positive value(after converting the negative angles to positive angles by adding $2\pi$) must be selected.

 The next task performed is similar to angular displacement magnitude limitation.
 Different tasks are performed depending on the value of t.